clarkcb/xsearch/README.md

     ./path/to/CsController.cs

-The verbosity level can be increased with the <code>-v/--verbose</code> option, which will output the lists of directories and files to be searched, and even more with the <code>--debug</code> option, which will also output the
-<code>SearchSettings</code> and other debug info.
+The verbosity level can be increased with the `-v/--verbose` option, which will output the lists of directories and files to be searched, and even more with the `--debug` option, which will also output the `SearchSettings` and other debug info.

 The completeness of the functionality of the tool varies from language to language.
 I have three rough functionality groups: